Tarrant County Homestead Exemption

 Tarrant County Homestead Exemption FAQs

-You can apply online through the county’s official form; you’ll be redirected, and your application isn’t received until you press “Submit Application” and get a confirmation number (see “Complete Form Online” on the Homestead Exemption page).
-Paper filing is also available via the current county application (PDF).
-After you file, the chief appraiser may request more information; respond promptly to avoid denial.
-You generally won’t need to reapply each year unless asked or you want to apply the exemption to a different property.
+You can apply online through the Tarrant Appraisal District’s official form.
+Your application is not received until you press “Submit Application” and receive a confirmation number.
+See “Complete Form Online” on the Homestead Exemption page.
+Paper filing is also available through the current county application PDF.
+After filing, the chief appraiser may request more information.
+You generally do not need to reapply each year unless asked or unless you want the exemption applied to a different property.

 Your Texas DPS driver’s license or personal ID must show the same address as the property claimed.
-License to carry and election certificates aren’t accepted.
-The chief appraiser can waive the match requirement only in specific cases (e.g., certain active-duty military or spouses with supporting documents, residents of qualified care facilities, or participants in the Attorney General’s address confidentiality program).
+License to carry and election certificates are not accepted.
+The chief appraiser can waive the match requirement only in specific cases, such as certain active-duty military or spouses with supporting documents, residents of qualified care facilities, or participants in the Attorney General’s address confidentiality program.
 See ID rules and filing details under Applying for a Homestead Exemption.

 What are the filing deadlines and late-application windows?

 The standard deadline is April 30 of the tax year.
-If you qualify due to age 65+, disability, or as a partially disabled veteran with a donated residence, you have until the first anniversary of the qualification date.
-A residence-homestead application may be filed up to two years after the normal deadline; certain veteran-related homestead exemptions can be accepted up to five years after the delinquency date (see the instructions in the 2025 Application for Residential Homestead Exemption (PDF)).
+If you qualify due to age 65 or older, disability, or as a partially disabled veteran with a donated residence, you have until the first anniversary of the qualification date.
+A residence homestead application may be filed up to two years after the normal deadline, and certain veteran-related homestead exemptions can be accepted up to five years after the delinquency date.
+See the instructions in the 2025 Application for Residential Homestead Exemption (PDF).

 Which documents are required for special ownership situations?

 For heir property, provide an ownership affidavit (Form 50-114-A), the prior owner’s death certificate, the most recent utility bill, and any relevant court citations.
-For manufactured homes, provide a Statement of Ownership, a sales contract/receipt, or a sworn affidavit if records are unavailable.
-For properties held in a qualifying trust, submit only the trust pages showing the trust name, trustor, the trustor’s right to occupy as a principal residence, and the trustor’s notarized signature.
+For manufactured homes, provide a Statement of Ownership, a sales contract or receipt, or a sworn affidavit if records are unavailable.
+For properties held in a qualifying trust, submit only the trust pages showing the trust name, trustor, the trustor’s right to occupy the property as a principal residence, and the trustor’s notarized signature.
 Forms are organized under All Forms.

 How do tax ceilings and transfers work for seniors, people with disabilities, veterans, and certain surviving spouses?

-Age-65 and Disabled Person exemptions include a school tax ceiling; some local taxing units may also adopt ceilings.
-If you move within Texas, you can transfer the same percentage of tax paid to your new qualified homestead; specific flat-amount transfers apply to certain surviving spouses under state law.
-Category-specific proofs (e.g., SSA letter, VA documentation) are listed on the Homestead Exemption page.
+Age-65 and Disabled Person exemptions include a school tax ceiling, and some local taxing units may also adopt ceilings.
+If you move within Texas, you can transfer the same percentage of tax paid to your new qualified homestead.
+Specific flat-amount transfers apply to certain surviving spouses under state law.
+Category-specific proof, such as SSA letters or VA documentation, is listed on the Homestead Exemption page.

-If the chief appraiser requests additional information, you must respond within 30 days; one 15-day extension may be granted for good cause.
-If your right to the exemption ends (for example, you move or stop using the property as your principal residence), you must notify the chief appraiser in writing before May 1 of the year after the change.
+If the chief appraiser requests additional information, you must respond within 30 days, and one 15-day extension may be granted for good cause.
+If your right to the exemption ends, for example because you move or stop using the property as your principal residence, you must notify the chief appraiser in writing before May 1 of the year after the change.
 Detailed instructions appear in the 2025 Application for Residential Homestead Exemption (PDF).